EconometricInstitute/feb22012-programming-website/data/week6/7-streams-terminal.md

 | `reduce(BinaryOperator<T> accumulator)` | `Optional<T>` | aggregate using the `accumulator` |

 ### `forEach`
-The `forEach` terminal operation requires as `Consumer` and feeds all objects emitted from the `Stream` to this `Consumer`.
+The `forEach` terminal operation requires a `Consumer` and feeds all objects emitted from the `Stream` to this `Consumer`.
 An example of a possible `Consumer` is `System.out::println`, which prints the objects to the standard out.
 Thus, the following code fragment

 ```java
 Stream.of("hello", "world", "via", "stream")